 FAQs

-Sometimes it's tricky to know what the problem is or in fact if there really is a problem.
-CADS will help you work out any problems you might be having and then help you make a plan to reduce the harm those problems may be causing.
+Sometimes it can be hard to know what the problem is or if there really is a problem.
+Other times people know exactly what the problem is and need support to work out how to deal with it.
+Our teams can help you work out what the issue is, how you want to change it and then help you make a plan to reduce the harm those problems may be causing.

 When you make contact with Community Alcohol and Drug Services (CADS) Auckland, one of our trained alcohol and other drug clinicians will talk with you about your concerns.